funkhaus/fill-template/README.md

 Name the placeholder as usual, then indicate a default value to look for with `default:[default-value-name]`.
 This falls back on the default value if the user doesn't specify the value in the prompt.

+## TODO
+* Type validation and formatting
+* Validate and format replacement values based on default's type and value

 -------

 Version 1.0